-You can drag the sliders to set a white balance or use the sampler button.
+You can drag the sliders to set a white balance, use Auto White Balance, or use the sampler button.
 To use the sampler, click the sampler button, then click a neutral gray in your image.
 Do not click on a bright white area; you should select an area that is uniform in color and that you want to appear gray.

 If you drag the sampler on the image, the white balance values will update continuously until you release the mouse button.
+There is a built-in Auto White Balance Preset that you can use to white balance several images at once using the RAW Power Batch Processing feature.